TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/project_flight_booker.md

 1. Enter passenger information for all passengers
 1. Enter billing information

-Step 4 would be done via integration of something like [Paypal](http://coding.smashingmagazine.com/2011/09/05/getting-started-with-the-paypal-api/), via [a gem](https://github.com/nov/paypal-express) or [an SDK](https://www.tommyblue.it/2013/07/02/paypal-express-checkout-with-ruby-on-rails-and-paypal-sdk-merchant/) or [Stripe](https://docs.stripe.com/checkout/quickstart).
+Step 4 would be done via integration of something like [the Paypal API](http://coding.smashingmagazine.com/2011/09/05/getting-started-with-the-paypal-api/), via [the paypal-express gem](https://github.com/nov/paypal-express), [the paypal-sdk-merchant SDK](https://www.tommyblue.it/2013/07/02/paypal-express-checkout-with-ruby-on-rails-and-paypal-sdk-merchant/), or [Stripe](https://stripe.com/docs/checkout/guides/rails).

 ### Assignment